esphome/esphome-docs/components/sensor/homeassistant.rst

 ====================

 .. seo::
-    :description: Instructions for setting up homeassistant sensors with esphomelib that import states from your homeassistant instance.
+    :description: Instructions for setting up homeassistant sensors with ESPHome that import states from your homeassistant instance.
     :image: home-assistant.png

 The ``homeassistant`` sensor platform allows you to create a sensors that import